acmarpu/01-azure-study-material/Azure_Compute_Networking_Monitoring.md

 * The notation is constructed from an IP address, a slash (“/”) character and a decimal number.
 The number is the count of leading 1 bit in the routing mask traditionally called the network mask

 **Network Interface Card (NIC)**

-is a critical component in virtual machine (VM) networking in Azure, as it enables communication between the VM and other resources within a network, both inside and outside the Azure environment.
+* NIC is a critical component in virtual machine (VM) networking in Azure, as it enables communication between the VM and other resources within a network, both inside and outside the Azure environment.
 Here are the key points about NICs in Azure:

 **Azure DNS**
 * Azure DNS is a scalable, reliable, and secure Domain Name System (DNS) hosting service provided by Microsoft Azure.
 * It allows organizations to manage their DNS records and domains with the same tools, APIs, and credentials that they use for other Azure services.
 * Azure DNS benefits from Microsoft’s global infrastructure, which ensures high availability, redundancy, and fast name resolution